sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6800 - document-type-settings/2000 - ocr-level.md

    - **(Configurable)** if the file is a PDF, Sensible processes the file according the OCR Level parameter.

 3. **(Configurable)** After additional intervening steps, Sensible applies your configured preprocessors, including the OCR preprocessor.
-Configure this preprocessor for documents that don't trigger whole-document OCR as determined by the OCR level.
+This preprocessor runs for documents that don't trigger whole-document OCR, as determined by the OCR level.

 ## Enums